Beautiful close up of the Nome II

 DIN Sync (sync24)

-Compatible with vintage devices
+Compatible with Roland vintage devices

 Audio Metronome